 7. According to the information and explanations given to us and the books and recordsexamined by us in respect of statutory dues:

-a) According to the information and explanations given to us and the records examinedby us the company is regular in depositing with appropriate authorities undisputedstatutory dues including income-tax goods and services tax customs duties exciseduties cess and other statutory dues wherever applicable.
+a) According to the information and explanations given to us and the records examinedby us the company is regular in depositing with appropriate authorities undisputedstatutory dues including income-tax goods and service tax duty of customs duty excisecess and other statutory dues wherever applicable.

-b) According to the information and explanations given to us no undisputed amountspayable in respect of income tax goods and services tax custom duty excise duty cesswere in arrears as at 31st March 2019 for a period of more than six months fromthe date they became payable.
+b) According to the information and explanations given to us no undisputed amountspayable in respect of income tax goods and service tax custom duty excise duty cesswere in arrears as at 31st March 2020 for a period of more than six months fromthe date they became payable.

 c) According to the information and explanations given to us the following dues havenot been deposited by the company on account of dispute:

-13. In our opinion all transactions with the related parties are in compliance withsection 177 and 188 of Companies Act 2013 and the details have been disclosed in theStandalone Financial Statements as required by the applicable accounting standards.
+13 In our opinion all transactions with the related parties are in compliance withsection 177 and 188 of Companies Act 2013 and the details have been disclosed in theStandalone Ind AS Financial Statements as required by the applicable Indian accountingstandards.

-ANNEXURE"B" TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE ON THESTANDALONE FINANCIAL STATEMENTS OF WINRO COMMERCIAL (INDIA) LIMITED
+ANNEXURE"B" TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE ON THE IND ASSTANDALONE FINANCIAL STATEMENTS OF WINRO COMMERCIAL (INDIA) LIMITED

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the Internal Financial Controls over financial reporting of WINROCOMMERCIAL (INDIA) LIMITED ("The Company") as of 31st March 2019 inconjunction with our audit of the Standalone Financial Statements of the Company for theyear ended on that date.
+We have audited the internal financial controls over financial reporting of WinroCommercial (India) Limited ("the Company") as of 31st March 2020in conjunction with our audit of the Standalone Ind AS financial statements of the Companyfor the year ended on that date.

 Management's Responsibility for Internal Financial Controls

-A Company's Internal Financial Control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of Financial Statements for external purposes in accordance with generallyaccepted accounting principles.
-A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of Financial Statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorisations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorised acquisition use or disposition of thecompany's assets that could have a material effect on the Financial Statements.
+A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
+A company's internal financial control over financialreporting includes those policies and procedures that (1) pertain to the maintenance ofrecords that in reasonable detail accurately and fairly reflect the transactions anddispositions of the assets of the company; (2) provide reasonable assurance thattransactions are recorded as necessary to permit preparation of financial statements inaccordance with generally accepted accounting principles and that receipts andexpenditures of the company are being made only in accordance with authorizations ofmanagement and directors of the company; and (3) provide reasonable assurance regardingprevention or timely detection of unauthorized acquisition use or disposition of thecompany's assets that could have a material effect on the standalone Ind AS financialstatements.